 - Your main keyword should be present in your main title H1

-- He must be in several occurrences in the titles of secondary levels H2 to H6 - two to three times for 1000 word content, more if you are creating large content
+- It must be in several occurrences in the titles of secondary levels H2 to H6 - two to three times for a 1000 word piece of content, more if you are creating a large piece of content.

-- Your secondary title H2-H6 must contain your secondary keywords to indicate the links between your topics and the relevance of your content
+- Your secondary title H2-H6 tags must contain your secondary keywords to indicate the links between your topics and the relevance of your content.

 Structuring and use of the title tag in your web content